belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 - 10th- Heavy downpour occured late last week with some hail.

 - 17th- Heavy douwnpour occured mid last week.
 A nibbler was placed in the small pond in the data collection point.
 One of the conferies are blooming.

+## August

+- 21st- Placed a nibbler to the small pond on the data collection side.

+- 28th- It rained that week.